hestiacp/hestiacp-docs/cli_commands/commands.rst

 **list system themes**

-**Label**:   `hestia`

 **Options**: `[FORMAT]`

-The function for obtaining the list of themes in the theme library and displaying them in the backend or user interface.
+This function for obtaining the list of themes in the theme library and displaying them in the backend or user interface.

 *******************************************************************